 Just because you can't go for the full film treatment doesn't mean you can't make videos.
 If you're interested in creating content that's more accessible to many people, you might try to create a YouTube channel.
 Do keep in mind that this is an investment and it's going to take some amount of effort to get started.
 And, just like your clients' blogs, it's going to need regular attention.
 Keeping it updated is the top way to make sure the videos get viewers.
 And of course, you can cross-post the videos to your clients' blogs, so it's a good way to keep everything working together.

-Another great way to get branded content for your clients' blogs is to invite guest bloggers.
+Another great way to get branded content ideas for your clients' blogs is to invite guest bloggers.
 Guest posts can be a great way to change things up and offer a new perspective.
 They can also lend legitimacy to your clients' businesses if they are well-known in the industry.
 However, you do need to be careful with guest posts.
 Too many can actually damage your client's blog reputation, and if the content isn't high enough quality, it could also damage their SEO.
 You'll also want to make sure that it's appropriate for their blog.
 Just because someone inquires about doing a guest post doesn't mean you have to, or should, accept them.